cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 ```
 (ENV3) pi@red:$ cms burn create --hostname=red[002-004]
 ```
+Connect them to the private interface (network switch) via ethernet.

 We do not need to boot them up yet as if we connect them to the master now, we will need to reboot them later.
 (It doesn't hurt though)

 *Note*